 Truro is Cornwall’s capital and only city.
 Pedestrian streets, old and modern shops, clustered round the cathedral.
 An unusually lovely city to visit.

 The Copley Arms is our nearest pub.
-At the top of the Seaton Valley Country Park a good place to start a walk down to the sea and on your return enjoy a drink and a meal. https://www.thecopleyarms.co.uk
+At the top of the Seaton Valley Country Park a good place to start a walk down to the sea and on your return enjoy a drink and a meal.
+Has also become a good local venue for music on Friday and Saturday evenings and Sunday afternoons. https://www.thecopleyarms.com

-The Plough Fantastic local pub in Duloe.
-Lovely food and our favourite for Sunday lunch.
-Serves Orchards delicious cider from across the valley. https://www.ploughduloe.co.uk
+The Plough Fantastic local restaurant in Duloe.
+Lovely food and friendly atmosphere.
+Serves Orchards delicious cider from across the valley. https://www.theploughduloe.com

 Rick Stein's Restaurants There are four restaurants in Padstow where you can try his food, The Seafood Restaurant, St Petroc's Bistro, Rick Stein's Café and Stein's Fish & Chips .
 There is also a pub in St Merryn called The Cornish Arms.

-The Coddy Shack is our closets take away fish and chip shop on road to Looe.
+The Coddy Shack is our closest take away fish and chip shop on road to Looe. https://www.coddyshack.com